-In order to mitigate conflict of interests between Ascott and Ascott Reit in Europe and the Pan-Asian region, the Trustee has been granted a right of first refusal by Ascott over the proposed disposal of (a) any properties that are used, or predominantly used, as serviced residences or rental housing properties in Europe and the Pan-Asian region (including those under the "Ascott", "Somerset" and "Citadines" brands) and (b) any shares or equity interests in single-purpose corporations which hold such properties (each a Relevant Asset), by Ascott, its related fund or any of its wholly owned subsidiaries (each an Ascott entity), for so long as the Manager remains the manager of Ascott Reit and Ascott and/or any of its related corporations remain a shareholder of the Manager.
-Consequently, if an Ascott entity proposes to dispose of a Relevant Asset to an unrelated third party, or if a proposed offer of a Relevant Asset is made to an Ascott entity, Ascott is required to grant to the Trustee the first right to acquire the Relevant Asset for the benefit of Ascott Reit.
+Additionally, Ascott Reit has been granted a right of first refusal by The Ascott Limited (Ascott) which is a wholly owned subsidiary of CapitaLand over any proposed sale of (a) any properties that are used, or predominantly used, as serviced residences or rental housing properties in Europe and the Pan-Asian region (including those under the “Ascott”, “Somerset” and “Citadines” brands) and (b) any shares or equity interests in single-purpose corporations which hold such properties (each a Relevant Asset), by Ascott or any of its wholly owned subsidiaries (each an Ascott entity), for so long as the Manager remains the manager of Ascott Reit and Ascott and/or any of its related corporations remain a shareholder of the Manager.
+Consequently, if an Ascott entity proposes to dispose of a Relevant Asset to an unrelated third-party, or if a proposed offer of a Relevant Asset is made to an Ascott entity, Ascott is required to grant to Ascott Reit the first right to acquire the Relevant Asset for the benefit of Ascott Reit.

 In respect of voting rights where the Manager would face a conflict between its own interests and that of Unitholders, the Manager shall cause such voting rights to be exercised according to the discretion of the Trustee.